Omni (magazine): Editorial staff

 The magazine was initially edited by Frank Kendig, who left several months after the magazine's launch.
 Ben Bova, who was hired as fiction editor, was promoted to editor.
 Bova then left the magazine in 1981.
-Subsequent editors included Dick Teresi, Gurney Williams III, Patrice Adcroft, Keith Ferrell, and Pamela Weintraub (editor of Omni as one of the first major standalone webzines from 1996–1998).
+Subsequent editors included Dick Teresi, Gurney Williams III, Patrice Adcroft, Keith Ferrell, and Pamela Weintraub (editor of Omni as one of the first major standalone webzines from 1996 to 1998).
 Kathleen Stein managed the magazine's prestigious Q&A interviews with the top scientists of the 20th century through 1998.
 Ellen Datlow was associate fiction editor of Omni under Robert Sheckley for one and a half years, and took over as fiction editor in 1981 until the magazine was suspended in 1998.
 In 2016, two print issues of OMNI were published by members of the original staff, including Weintraub and Datlow.
 Under the umbrella of PGMI, OMNI was reimagined as a series of print quarterlies starting in 2017, with Pamela Weintraub as editor-in-chief and Ellen Datlow as fiction editor.
 Other team members include Robert Killheffer and Corey S. Powell as executive editors and Matt Westphalen as creative director.